rieckpil/progmot/content/post/one-year-course-release.md

 - 37.5% discount until the 11th of October
 - 30% discount until the 25th of October

 At each stage new course users could join for a reduced price and get all upcoming course lessons for free.
-This early bird program also reduced the feedback cycle as I got important feedback early on and could improve the upcoming lessons.
+This early-bird program also reduced the feedback cycle as I got important feedback early on and could improve the upcoming lessons.

 ## Going Live With the First Lessons